kuehlein/algos/grokking-system-design/basics/00-system-design-basics.md

----
 <p style="font-size: 3em, text-align: center">SYSTEM DESIGN BASICS</p>

 ---

-###Whenever we are designing a large system, we need to consider a few things:
+### Whenever we are designing a large system, we need to consider a few things:

 1. What are the different architectural pieces that can be used?
 2. How do these pieces work with each other?